Debit card point of sale transactions up 5% in March

 The total value of debit card point of sale spending was 3.4 times the value of credit card expenditure.
 This compares with a ratio of just 2.2 recorded in January 2015.

-Debit card point of sale spending had grown to almost three and a half times the value of credit card spending in March.
+Debit card point of sale spending had grown to almost 3½ times the value of credit card spending in March.

 There were increases across all the main categories of spending, but social spending had the highest increase over the year, at 15 per cent.